 J.D., University of Chicago Law School

-Lori Elaine Lightfoot assumed office as mayor of Chicago, Illinois, on May 20, 2019.
-She was the first openly gay and the first African American woman to be mayor of Chicago.
-She lost her re-election bid in 2023.
+Lori Elaine Lightfoot served as mayor of Chicago, Illinois, from 2019-2023, the first openly gay and the first African American woman to be mayor of Chicago.

 Lightfoot was born on August 4, 1962, in Massillon, Ohio.
 She attended the University of Michigan where she obtained her Bachelor of Arts in political science in 1984.
 Lightfoot then attended the University of Chicago Law School and graduated with a Juris Doctor degree in 1989.
 Afterward, she practiced law at a private law firm before going into public service.